szilard/benchm-ml/README.md

 While my primary interest is in machine learning on datasets of 10M records, you might be interested in larger datasets.
 Some problems might need a cluster, though there has been a tendency recently to solve every problem with distributed computing, needed or not.
+As a reminder, sending data over a network vs using shared memory is a huge speed difference.
+Also several popular distributed systems (their communication patterns) are not really a good fit for many of the machine learning algos.

 ##### Larger Data Sizes (on a Single Server)